 In 2013, O’Connor created O’Connor Property Management to formalize its in-house retail operating expertise, providing leasing and management services for institutional partners.

 From 2013 to 2017, acting on behalf of a number of Sovereign Wealth Fund/Pension Fund separate accounts, O’Connor entered into a series of regional mall and open-air portfolio joint ventures.
 O’Connor currently represents these clients on a total of 22 investments alongside listed REITs Westfield Group and Washington Prime Group.

 In 2014, O’Connor developed The Crosslands in Orlando, FL, a grocery anchored power center that was the second largest retail development in the U.S. at the time of construction.
 In April 2017, O’Connor commenced a second retail development in Orlando, FL called Vineland Pointe.

 From 2014 to 2016, acting on behalf of a U.S. State Pension Plan, O’Connor acquired 150/151 Worth Avenue in Palm Beach, FL. and The Shops at Canal Place in New Orleans, LA., two prime High Street retail properties.

 In January 2016, O’Connor established a $250 million separate account with an institutional investor to develop and acquire retail property in Mexico.
-The separate account has thus far acquired three assets.
+The separate account has thus far acquired four assets.